playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 While Angular can _technically_ [create a base component that shares its lifecycle with a consuming component](https://unicorn-utterances.com/posts/angular-extend-class), it's messy, fragile, and overall considered a malpractice.

-Instead, we can use a per-component instance injectable that uses its own `constructor` and `ngOnDestroy` lifecycle methods.
+Instead, we can use a per-component injectable that uses its own `constructor` and `ngOnDestroy` lifecycle methods.

-> Yes, technically `constructor` isn't strictly a lifecycle method, but `Injectable`s don't have access to `ngOnInit`; only `ngOnDestroy`.
+> Technically `constructor` isn't strictly a lifecycle method, but `Injectable`s don't have access to `ngOnInit`; only `ngOnDestroy`.
 >
 > The reason `Injectable`s don't have `ngOnInit` is because that method means something very specific under-the-hood, pertaining to UI data binding.
 Because an `Injectable` can't UI data bind, it has no need for `ngOnInit` and instead the `constructor` takes the role of setting up side effects.